HwWobbe/Wip-Main/README.md

   - observe the relative focus indicxators
     - check the TomaA Prs
       - it may be easier to judge the colors by comparing those in the annualSummary
+        - try a 2:1 ratio of updates (for color significance)

 - balance RoC & IVI focus
   - how does EaQu collect revisions and update adresses